The Psychology of Consumer Behavior: Understanding Buying habits

 • Memory and Recall: As per a strong, memorable experience, a product may have a significant emotional connection that impacts consumer behavior.

-• Brand Loyalty: Some people are emotionally connected to a brand, and it's called brand loyalty.
-They tend to buy repetitively from that particular brand to fulfill their needs and are very loyal to the brand because of emotional attachments.
+• Brand Loyalty: Some people are emotionally connected to some brands.
+It's called brand loyalty.
+People tend to buy repetitively from those particular brands to fulfill their needs and are very loyal because of emotional attachments.

 By creating emotional connections, brands can shape consumer perceptions, drive loyalty, and ultimately influence purchasing decisions.